 Wi-Fi and Cell Phone Boosters

-Face it, even when in the great outdoors you don’t want to unplug.
+Face it, even when in the great outdoors, you don’t want to unplug.
 A Wi-Fi booster will help your devices communicate with an RV park’s network and keep you connected.
-A cell phone booster will ensure that you can make calls, receive texts, and access the Internet when the provider’s signal would normally fail you.
+A cell phone booster will ensure that you can make calls, receive texts, and safely access the internet when the provider’s signal would normally fail you.